 Even though we had a great time, we are ready to return to the nomadic lifestyle.
 We will miss our friends and the Keys but we are looking forward to meandering around the mid and western states for the next 6 or 7 months.
 Traveling around the country in a motorhome is a great lifestyle.
 There is just so much to see and do.

 Once we leave the Keys we will be stopping for a few days near Tampa to get our annual motorhome maintenance work done.
 Then we will head west.
-As of right now we plan to return to the Keys next winter after spending the holidays in NY.
+As of right now we plan to return to the Keys next winter after spending the holidays up north.
 In fact, we have already reserved the same spot at our present campground for next winter.

 We have about six more weeks before we hit the road and continue exploring our great country.
 While we love it down here we are looking forward to moving on.
 We hope to visit Louisiana and Texas before slowly head north until we reach South Dakota.
 We will spend some time in the Dakotas before heading west into Wyoming and Yellowstone National Park.
 We are not sure where we will head after that but we do know we will be back home for Thanksgiving and Christmas and then “snowbird” back to the Florida Keys next January to ride out the winter.

 Tomorrow we are flying back to sunny Florida to enjoy the rest of the winter in warmer weather.
-As we get older we are less tolerant to the cold New York weather.
+As we get older we are less tolerant of the cold weather.
 We were very lucky this season with abnormally high temps and no snow.
 This past week it started to get cold and snow is just around the corner so it’s time to fly south.

-We have been in NY since mid-November.
-Dee and I thoroughly enjoyed being home with our three sons.
+We have been up north since mid-November.
+Dee and I thoroughly enjoyed being home.
 We spent a lot of time catching up and telling stories of our travels.
 We also enjoyed hearing about their work and play while we are away.
-We really miss our boys when we are away so it will take some time for us to adjust to being away again.
+We really miss our children when we are away so it will take some time for us to adjust to being away again.
 During our stay at home we also spent time socializing with family and friends and seized the opportunity to catch up with Doctor and Dentist visits.

 Although we had a great time being home for the holidays, we miss our motorhome and nomadic lifestyle.
 We are looking forward to warmer weather and the resumption of our traveling.
 Our current plan is to stay in the Florida Keys through March.
 We have good friends there and enjoy staying there.
 We then plan to break camp, get back on the road and head north then west along the Florida panhandle.
 We hope to visit Louisiana then slowly head north until we reach South Dakota.
 We will spend some time there before heading west into Wyoming and Yellowstone National Park.
 After that “only time will tell”

-After traveling around Florida for seven weeks including three warm and sunny weeks in beautiful Key Largo Florida, we flew back to New York for the Thanksgiving and Christmas holidays.
-It was quite a shock arriving in NY which was a cold 43 degrees after leaving Miami airport which was a balmy 85 degrees.
+After traveling around Florida for seven weeks including three warm and sunny weeks in beautiful Key Largo Florida, we flew back home for the Thanksgiving and Christmas holidays.
+It was quite a shock arriving home which was a cold 43 degrees after leaving Miami airport which was a balmy 85 degrees.
 We had a great time in Florida stopping at a total of six different RV parks but I have to say it is nice to return home to family and friends after being on the road for months.

 We started our most recent Florida travels in St Augustine which is a beautiful city.
 We stayed at North Beach Camp Resort which is located on Vilano Island and sandwiched between the Tolomato River and the Atlantic.
 It is a fairly nice campground with the exception of WiFi which is basically non-existent.
 We really enjoyed relaxing watching the Atlantic surf.
 We left North Beach and traveled west to Williston and stayed at a really nice RV park called Williston Crossings RV Resort.
 It is a large park with concrete paved sites for all sized RV’s.
 It is located in a fairly rural area but just 30 minutes south of Gainesville.
 The staff and campers were extremely friendly.
 It was not very busy as we were there during the off season but we were told it will be full once the snowbirds arrive.
 Next we were off for a week at Tropical Palms Carefree RV Resort in Orlando.
 This is also a large park with both RV sites and cabin rentals.
 The sites are OK in size.
 The interior roads are a little tight bit manageable.
 It is a perfect home base for sightseeing.
 From Orlando we headed west to Lazydays RV Resort which is just east of Tampa.
 This large, open campground is located next door to the Lazydays RV Sales and Service Center.
 The sites are just big enough for a 45 ft. motorhome.
 This is a no-frills campground with no activities other than a screened in pool.
 There is a small restaurant located at the park and there is a Cracker Barrel right next door.
 A shuttle runs continually from the campground to the sales and service center.
 Lazydays offers seminars including an RV driver’s education course which my wife took advantage of.
 It is free if you stay at the campground.
 I spent the morning walking around the hundreds of new and used RV’s at the sales facility.
 From Lazydays we headed south to Crystal Lake RV Resort in Naples.
 This is a premier, gated resort which was named one of the top 30 RV Resorts in North America.
 Virtually all the sites are owned with some rented by the owners.
 The sites are beautifully landscaped with stone or stamped concreted patios.
 The sites surround a 60 acre lake.
 Our site was a large pull in site which gave us a great view of the lake out our windshield.
 We enjoyed hard wired internet at our site which was really fast.
 There are two clubhouses, two pools and many other activities.
 The best part was that the site was very inexpensive to rent.